ivan-radic/udl-documentation/docs/delimiters.md

 #### Example 2:

-This is little more interesting.
+This is little more interesting.<br>
 It is an attempt to define a line comment.

 Notice how UDL's special operator __(( ))__ transforms string "__EOL__" into an end of line character.
 In fact it transforms it into a vector of three strings: